kaitlynhazzard/kaitlynhazzard/README.md

 ### Hi there 👋

-I'm Kaitlyn and I'm a senior at Barnard College of Columbia University studying computer science.
+I'm Kaitlyn and I'm a senior at Barnard College of Columbia University majoring in computer science.
 I'm interested in machine learning and backend development.

 ## Experience
 - **Oracle Cloud Infrastructure:** SWE Intern, Austin TX, Summer 2023